michaelsinghurse/worktest/SOLUTIONS.md

 familiar with building an offline app, so requirements B4 and B5 may not get completed.
 I'll do as much as I can within 4 hours.

+### Post-Challenge Summary

+I have the server side code built out, but haven't completed the client side.
+Here's the status on each of the requirements:

+B1: Incomplete
+B2: Complete
+B3: Incomplete
+B4: Incomplete
+B5: Incomplete

+A1: Complete
+A2: Complete
+A3: Complete

+O1: Complete
+O2: Complete

+On page load, the app loads and displays all the tasks in the data store.
+I was working on the form for adding a task when I ran out of time.

+To run the app, download the files and enter `npm install` from the command line. (`npm` is the Node Package Manager).
+After all the dependencies install, type `npm start`.
+The server will then start and will be listening on port 3000.
+You can access it by navigating to `http://localhost:3000/`.

+Time spent on challenge: 4 hours.